 Best VPN for Canada

 IPVanish is another great choice for Canadian internet users, especially if you want to connect a number of devices to their service.
-With IPVanish you can enjoy up to ten concurrent connections with each account, meaning you can even share your subscription with family.
+With IPVanish you can enjoy an unlimited number of simultaneous connections with each account, meaning you can hook up as many devices as you like.

-They've got a short 7-day money back guarantee but it should be enough time for you to get a feel for their service.
+They've got an industry-standard 30-day money back guarantee these days too which will give you more than enough time for you to get a feel for their service.

-NordVPN have a good size server network with plenty of servers in Canada and the USA to choose from.
+NordVPN have a sizeable and growing VPN server network with plenty of servers in Canada and the USA to choose from.

 If you are new to all this VPN stuff and a bit wary of investing, then CyberGhost VPN will be the provider for you.
 They are the most user-friendly provider out there and their great range of apps enable users to configure and optimise their VPN settings with just a single click.

-They also have a huge 45-day money-back guarantee, which gives you plenty of time to road-test them for yourself and while their prices are not the absolute cheapest, they are certainly competitive.
+They also have a huge 45-day money-back guarantee, which gives you plenty of time to road-test this Canada VPN for yourself and while their prices are not the absolute cheapest, they are certainly competitive.

 These benefits do not come at the expense of other areas of their service either.
 CyberGhost's encryption and privacy protections are both robust while they also offer reasonable connection speeds too.

 Their server network is not the biggest, but there are still plenty of servers in the USA and Canada to choose from.
 They also allow seven concurrent connections too, which should let you share the service with family if you so wish.

 If privacy is your primary concern, then VyprVPN is what you are after.